justcoding121/cs-problems/README.md

 ### Note:
-Please don't take effort to create pull requests for new problems/algorithms/data structures.
+Please don't take effort to create pull requests for new problems, algorithms or data structures.
 This is just a curiosity driven personal hobby and is not intented to be a library.
 Feel free fork and modify.
-You can however open issues/fix bugs with pull requests here, I would be happy to take a look when I get time.
+You can however open issues or fix bugs with pull requests, I would be happy to take a look when I get time.

 ### Development environment